NaomiOrlandi/axis_of_rotation/documentation_functions/preprocess_and_correction.md

 This function computes the normalization of all the the images (tomographic projections) of a stack, using a stack of dark images and one of flat images.
 It will consider a ROI of all the images, whose coordinates are taken as parameters, and returns the new stack or normalized images.
 The fuction used is the [neutompy.normalize_proj](https://neutompy-toolbox.readthedocs.io/en/latest/neutompy.preproc.preproc.html#normalize_proj), where the dose ROI is not considered,but the normalization is performed only on a region of interest (crop ROI) of all projections.
-The coordinates of the ROI are an input of the function.

 **Parameters:**
 - **img_stack : ndarray**